mh-skjelvareid/massimal/dataset_publishing/readme_snorkeling_underwater_imaging.md

 # Massimal seafloor imaging dataset (snorkeling)
-This file is a description of a dataset with images and/or video of the seafloor in shallow areas, recorded while snorkeling in the water surface along pre-planned transects.
+This file is a description of a dataset with images and/or video of the seafloor in shallow waters, recorded while snorkeling in the water surface along pre-planned transects.
 The description is general and not connected to one specific location or dataset.
 The remainder of the file describes the research project that collected the data, the method used for making transects, and the method for imaging while snorkeling.